imperfectlink/KeyboardRenderKit/docs/source/deskmat_custom.rst

 .. figure:: img/Deskmat_Image.jpg

-Milky Way by metalbender and the spacey
+Image: Milky Way by metalbender and the spacey

 |